-By now, most of you should know that keeping a relatively neat, clean, and organized home is pretty important to me.
+I’m assuming almost anyone who reads my blog realizes that keeping a relatively neat, clean, and organized home is important to me.

 This is not because I feel the need to show off my clean home to friends, family, neighbors, or blog readers.
 It’s not because I feel like my house NEEDS to be clean in order for me to be classified as a “good wife” or “good homemaker”.
 And it’s not even because I think my life will be horrible if my house isn’t clean.

-It’s simply because I enjoy the act of cleaning and organizing… and I really REALLY enjoy the end results.
-So it’s worth it for me.
+My home is neat, clean, and organized simply because I enjoy the act of cleaning and organizing… and I really REALLY enjoy the end results.
+So the time and effort required to keep it neat, clean, and organized is worth it for me.

 That said, I will be the first to admit that 9 times out of 10, I am most definitely a “QUANTITY over QUALITY” type of cleaner.

-But for the most part, as long as things are relatively picked up, relatively clean, and relatively sanitary, I’m a happy camper.
+But for the most part, as long as things are relatively picked up, relatively clean, and relatively organized, I’m a happy camper.

 Want to know my “quick cleaning tips”?